-A couple of years ago some really good friends of mine sent me an invitation to their 25thwedding anniversary.
+A few years ago some really good friends of mine sent me an invitation to their 25th wedding anniversary.
 I put the invitation in a drawer and forgot all about it.
 A couple of weeks after the celebration I found the invitation.
 I called them to apologize for not responding or coming.
 The husband blurted out and said, “You missed a really great party.
-It was right on the beach by the ocean and all of the guests said it was the best party they had ever been to.”
+It was right on the beach by the ocean and all of the guests said it was the greatest party they had ever been to.”

 The banquet that Jesus is talking about in today’s Gospel, the banquet Jesus is inviting us to, is the Big Party, the really Big Party – the Kingdom of Heaven.
 I ask myself, “Laz, you misplaced Bill and Ann’s invitation, but have you also misplaced Jesus’ invitation to the one and only party that really counts – the Kingdom of Heaven Party?
-Why I am so willing to give up or jeopardize so much – life eternal later on for a little taste of the here and now?
+Why I am so willing to give up or jeopardize so much – An unending, eternal life of ecstasy later on….For a little taste of fleeting joys here and now?”

-How do YOU check out the COST whenever someone asks you to do something?
+How often do YOU check out the COST whenever someone asks YOU to do something?

 SOMETIMES GOD DOESN’T CHANGE YOUR SITUATION BECAUSE GOD IS TRYING TO CHANGE YOUR HEART!